 - 7. You have the right to legal counsel from an attorney of your choice by interviews and correspondence. - 8.
 You have the right to participate in the use of law library reference materials to assist you in resolving legal problems.
-You also have the firth to receive help when it is available through a legal assistance program. - 9.
-You have the right to a wide range of reading materials for educational purposes and for your own enjoyment.
+You also have the right to receive help when it is available through a legal assistance program. - 9.
+You have the right to a wide range of reading materials for materials for educational purposes and for your own enjoyment.
 These materials may include magazines and newspapers sent from the community, with certain restrictions. - 10.
-You have the right to participate in educational, vocational training, counseling, and employment programs as resources permit, and keeping with your interest, needs, and abilities. - 11.
-You have the right to use your funds for commissary and other purchases, consistent with institution security and good order, for bank and/or savings accounts, and for assisting your family, in accordance with Bureau rules.
+You have the right to participate in education, vocational training and employment as far as resources are available, and in keeping with your interests, needs, and abilities. - 11.
+You have the right to use your funds for commissary and other purchases, consistent with institution security and good order, for opening bank and/or savings accounts, and for assisting your family, in accordance with Bureau rules.